Power-law distributions in nonequilibrium open quantum systems: Power-law behavior in general nonlinear dynamics

+Although the quantum models are constructed phenomenologically, they can potentially be realized using quantum dissipation engineering (also known as reservoir engineering)~\cite{poyatos1996quantum,kienzler2015quantum,harrington2022engineered}, which has been widely successful for implementing nonlinear dissipation~\cite{leghtas2015confining,lescanne2020exponential,lorch2017quantum,aiello2022quantum,li2025experimental,liu2025observation,venkatraman2024nonlinear,lorch2016genuine}.
+The key idea is to engineer a nonlinear Hamiltonian interaction between the system and a highly dissipative ancillary system, which mediates an effective nonlinear dissipation in the system~\cite{lescannethesis}.
+A wide range of nonlinear dissipation terms can be implemented this way in circuit QED, using asymmetrically threaded SQUIDs (ATS) or similar architectures~\cite{lescanne2020exponential,berdou2023one,vanselow2026dissipating,hua2025engineering}.
+Alternatively, one can use continuous measurement and feedback to realize the nonlinear dissipation~\cite{wiseman2009quantum}, which was proposed to implement a variant of Eq.~\eqref{eq:quantum_lienard_general}~\cite{chia2020relaxation}.

-We seek to `quantize' the Li\'{e}nard system by constructing a Lindblad master equation that generates the quantum dynamics~\eqref{eq:quantum_lienard}.
-A general construction for any polynomial dynamical system with a two-dimensional phase space is detailed in Refs.~\cite{mok2022quantumdynamics,mokquantisation}.
-The resulting master equation is rather complicated, and is included in the SM~\cite{supp}.
-The key qualitative difference with the $M$-boson model~\eqref{eq:Mphoton_mastereq} is that the dynamical system~\eqref{eq:quantum_lienard} does not possess continuous rotation symmetry.
+A key qualitative difference with the $M$-boson model~\eqref{eq:Mphoton_mastereq} is that the dynamical system~\eqref{eq:quantum_lienard} does not possess continuous rotational symmetry.
 Therefore, the steady state (if it exists) will contain coherences in the excitation number basis.
-In the regime of weak nonlinear dissipation $k_2 \ll k_1$, the master equation can be described by a quantum Stuart-Landau model with a generalized squeezing drive~\cite{sonar2018squeezing, shen2023quantum, supp}, which has an exponentially vanishing number distribution.
+In the regime of weak nonlinear dissipation $k_2 \ll k_1$, the master equation can be described by a quantum Stuart-Landau model with a generalized squeezing drive~\cite{sonar2018squeezing, shen2023quantum}, which has an exponentially vanishing number distribution (see Appendix~\ref{app:quantum_lienard}).
 Thus, strong nonlinear dissipation is needed to observe the power-law tail.